- About Oak Hill

 In an effort to best prepare your child for the next school year, Oak Hill School developed specific reading and math expectations to be completed during summer break for students in all grade levels.
 This summer review and practice will help ensure students retain the academic skills acquired this year and are ready to advance their learning at the start of the new school year.

-Lower School Reading (Rising Kindergarten Grade through Rising-3rd Grade)
+Lower School Reading (Rising PreK through Rising-3rd Grade)

 ALL lower school students should read and enjoy this book together with their family.
 During the first week of school, there will be activities and discussions based this book.
 A Young Reader’s Edition is available for rising-2nd and rising-3rd grade students who might enjoy reading as a family.

-Additional Reading Requirements (see directions for each grade below):
+Additional Lower School Reading Requirements (see specific directions on each grade-level reading list):

 Lower School Math (Rising-1st Grade through Rising-3rd Grade)